-The first hour of this walk follows the shoreline of Lake Vera through beautiful rainforest.
-Then begins a long, steady (sometimes steep) ascent to Barron Pass (950m).
-In poor weather, take extra care crossing the exposed rocky alpine plateau from Barron Pass (high exposure, frequent strong, gusting winds).
-From here you'll have spectacular valley views of alpine lakes and dense rainforest, with the quartzite face of Frenchmans Cap visible in the distance.
-At the end of the pass is the garden oasis of Artichoke Valley and a set of vertical stairs to reach the next plateau.
-Meander through alpine heathland to Tahune Hut, nestled in the forest beside Lake Tahune.
+The walk starts in the rainforest along the shores of Lake Vera, before a long, steady and sometimes steep ascent to Barron Pass (950m).
+In poor weather, take extra care crossing the exposed rocky alpine plateau from Barron Pass (high exposure, frequent strong and gusting winds).
+At the end of the pass there is a set of vertical stairs to reach the next plateau.
+A crossing of alpine heathland takes you to Tahune Hut, nestled in the forest beside Lake Tahune.

-The track to the summit (450m higher than the hut) is well cairned.
-It ascends towards North Col before traversing terraces above Lake Tahune.
-A couple of zig-zags and some steep scrambles finally lead to the summit.
-Glorious views in fine weather.
-We do not recommend you summit in strong wind, heavy mist, snow and/or ice.
-The quartzite rocks are slippery when wet or icy and the route is difficult to follow.
+The track to the summit, 450m higher than the hut, is well cairned.
+It ascends steeply towards North Col before traversing terraces above Lake Tahune.
+Walkers will need to negotiate some zig-zags and some steep scrambles to reach the summit.

-The final ascent to the summit of Frenchmans Cap should not be attempted during poor visibility, or if wet, icy or under snow.
-The cairned route is difficult to follow and the quartzite rocks are treacherously slippery.
+The final ascent to the summit of Frenchmans Cap should not be attempted in poor weather.